 \section{Study of the quadratic form}

 In this section, we study the reference quadratic form $Q(u,v)$ defined in \eqref{eq:Q_0} from the convolution kernel $K$ of \eqref{eq:K_0}.
 We start by computing the Fourier transform of $K$, to express $Q$ in the frequency domain (see \cref{Prop:FQenFourier}).
-We then disassemble this Fourier transform in multiple parts whose properties we investigate in view of the next sections.
+We then decompose this Fourier transform into several parts, and analyze their properties in preparation for the subsequent sections.
 Unless otherwise stated, all functions and distributions in this section are complex-valued.